Solitaire Is Becoming Digital

 Solitaire Social allows players to play Solitaire on the computer against others from across the globe in tiered tournaments.
 Winning competitions supply special rewards for players to collect.
 These rewards provide in-game power-ups as well as unlock dozens of unique decks.

 Power-ups in Solitaire Social come in the form of magic and spells.
 Each provides a special advantage during gameplay.
 They can reveal blocked cards, reshuffle the draw deck, freeze your opponents, or open moves when nothing else is available.
-Magic makes every game winnable and adds an exciting twist to friendly tournaments.
+Magic makes every game winnable and adds an exciting twist to the tournaments.

 - Solitaire for newbies